-1) Data volume: There is a limited amount of information in these datasets in spite of large data volume they have.
-In contrast to natural image datasets that can successfully train large-scale parametric networks with thousands of layers, current remote sensing datasets are at a high risk of overfitting the models when interpreted with such deep architecture, since they only measure a small area of the surface coverage and lack general representative ability.

-2) Data heterogeneity: In addition to a few instances that provide LiDAR and very high spatial resolution multispectral data, in most cases, each dataset is collected from a single data source.
-The heterogeneity of the remote sensing datasets with diverse modalities (e.g., multi-sensor, multi-temporal and multi-resolution) and platforms (e.g., constellation) can challenge their collaboration and transferability.
+(i) Data volume: There is a limited amount of information in these datasets in spite of the large data volume they have.
+In contrast to natural image datasets that can successfully train large-scale parametric networks with thousands of layers, current remote-sensing datasets are at high risk of overfitting the models when interpreted with such deep architecture, since they only measure a small area of the surface coverage and lack general representative ability. (ii) Data heterogeneity: In addition to a few instances that provide Light Detection And Ranging (LiDAR) and very-high-spatial-resolution multispectral data, in most cases, each dataset is collected from a single data source.
+The heterogeneity of the remote-sensing datasets with diverse modalities (e.g. multi-sensor, multi-temporal and multi-resolution) and platforms (e.g. constellation) can challenge their collaboration and transferability.
 Moreover, the current datasets tend to focus on urban areas, which limit their generalization when applied to monitoring natural scenes.

-3) Data variety: Most of the current image samples depict a small and simple region clipped from a large image scene, but ignore various remote sensing imaging conditions (e.g., shadow, clouds), making it difficult to adapt to the real and complex applications of Earth observation.

-4) Difficulty of labeling: The expensive label annotation including in-situ information, ground survey, matched data, and expert knowledge limits the size of remote sensing datasets.
-Moreover, under the circumstances of large-scale sample size, the label noise from time inconsistency between remote sensing observation and labeling is more severe.
+- (iii) Data variety: Most of the current image samples depict a small and simple region clipped from a large image scene, but ignore various remote-sensing imaging conditions (e.g. shadow, clouds), making it difficult to adapt to the real and complex applications of Earth observation. - (iv) Difficulty of labeling: The expensive label annotation, including insitu information, ground survey, matched data and expert knowledge, limits the size of remotesensing datasets.
+Moreover, under the circumstances of largescale sample size, the label noise from time inconsistency between remote-sensing observation and labeling is more severe.

-In short, reliable, large-volume, diverse, and representative benchmark data are vital for developing deep learning in the field of remote sensing.
-There is an urgent need for building multi-modal and multi-platform datasets with sufficient land-cover diversity, terrestrial types, and various imaging conditions.
+In short, reliable, large-volume, diverse and representative benchmark data are vital for developing deep learning in the field of remote sensing.
+There is an urgent need for building multi-modal and multi-platform datasets with sufficient land-cover diversity, terrestrial types and various imaging conditions.

-2. Technology
+Technology

 Deep learning designs hierarchical architecture by stacking several blocks composed of filters (or layers) with specific functions to capture the information in the images.
-Convolution-based and recurrence-based operators, embedded in the convolutional neuro network (CNN) and recurrent neuro network (RNN), respectively, are two state-of-the-art filters for remote sensing images.
-For CNN, the convolutional layer enables the network to integrate the multi-scale spatial measurements, which are potential for exploring the contextual information of remote sensing images.
-With regard to RNN, the directed graph along a temporal sequence formed by the connections between recurrent neuron ensures its advantage in processing multi-temporal remote sensing images.
-However, currently, scientists tend to construct their networks by borrowing or fusing the existing ones that are originated from other fields.
-From the viewpoint of learning paradigm, DNN based works in the field of remote sensing can be divided into four categories:
+Convolution-based and recurrence-based operators, embedded in the convolutional neuro network (CNN) and recurrent neuro network (RNN), respectively, are two state-ofthe-art filters for remote-sensing images.
+For CNN, the convolutional layer enables the network to integrate the multiscale spatial measurements, which have potential for exploring the contextual information of remote-sensing images.
+With regard to RNN, the directed graph along a temporal sequence formed by the connections between recurrent neuron ensures its advantage in processing multi-temporal remote-sensing images.
+However, currently, scientists tend to construct their networks by borrowing or fusing the existing ones that originate from other fields.
+From the viewpoint of a learning paradigm, DNN-based works in the field of remote sensing can be divided into four categories: